upstarter/automata/README.md

 which supervises the user-defined behavior tree root nodes which become its children when started — they are the "brains and braun", which are the `CompositeServer` and the `CompositeSupervisor`.

 The `CompositeServer` is the "mastermind" of the user-defined BT's, starting, stopping, and handling messages from the user-defined nodes as children of `CompositeSupervisor`.
+All nodes are components of a composite as root control nodes should always have children, of which some are `CompositeServer`'s', and some are `ActionServer`'s'.

 When the system starts, each root node configured in `lib/automata.ex` is started and run as a `GenServer`.
 These root nodes start and add their children to their own `CompositeSupervisor` since they are `CompositeServer`'s.